jcoiner/memtest/README.md

    that's not their intent.
 Thus the message prints in yellow, not red like traditional memory errors.

- - Use comments and naming to specify units on major APIs and data structures.
-The original codebase had a lot of 'ulong' types where you might wonder: is it a byte address?
-Cache line index?
-Page index?
-   Offset from somewhere?
-Nobody knows!
-This is a work in progress.
+ - Specify units on major APIs, data structures, and magic-number macros.
+Use comments and naming to clarify whether a given integer represents a physical address, virtual address, cache line index, page index, etc.

  - Avoid single-letter variable names.
 This is a work in progress.
    Favor names that are meaningful, or at least searchable.